erin-yl/web-dev-learning/README.md

 - **Full Stack JavaScript** – In progress

 ## Goals
-- Build a responsive portfolio site
+- Build a responsive portfolio website
 - Build a Figma plugin
 - Contribute to an open-source project